 Take a tour of Mac mini

-Note: This guide is for the current Mac mini with M1 chip and Mac mini with Intel processor.
-The illustrations show Mac mini with M1 chip.
+Note: This guide is for the current Mac mini with M2 and M2 Pro chips.
+The illustrations show Mac mini with M2 Pro.
 If you’re not sure which Mac mini you have or want to find information and documentation about other models, see the Apple Support article Identify your Mac mini model.

 Your Mac mini is packed with advanced technologies.